google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

 Save the code and refresh the page in the browser.
 Enter some prices into the 'price' text boxes (without a currency symbol; try 200 and 500) and click __Search__.
 Items should appear on the page ordered by price.

-Optional to do on your own time: Replace TODO 4.4b in the `getByDesc()` function with the code to get the items by their descriptions.
+__Optional__: On your own time, replace TODO 4.4b in the `getByDesc()` function with the code to get the items by their descriptions.
 The first part is done for you.
 The function uses the `only` method on `IDBKeyrange` to match all items with exactly the provided description.
 To test your code, try putting "A light, high-stool" into the __By Description__ input and clicking __Search__.

 #### Explanation